hzz0024/HSRL_workshop/README.md

 ## Download the example data and scripts

-To start, please download the example data and R script [here](https://github.com/hzz0024/HSRL_workshop/raw/main/HSRL_workshop.zip)
+To start, please download the example data and R script [here](https://github.com/hzz0024/HSRL_workshop/raw/main/HSRL_workshop.zip).

 Then unpacked the .zip file in your Desktop by double-clicking the .zip file.
+See [here](# Part0: set up the working directory for RStudio) for detailed steps.

 Double click the `HSRL_workshop.R` to load the script in RStudio.